Preventing Air Pollution and Global Warming

 Yunic 800Eco enhances sludge dispersion and improves combustion.
 In three fuel consumption ratio reduction tests conducted with compliant fuel oils in Japan and overseas, we observed fuel consumption was reduced by up to 1.2% compared to when the additive was not used, and carbon monoxide (CO) emissions were also reduced.

 We will continue to work to develop additives that are more fuel-efficient and versatile, while maintaining the current sludge dispersion effect, and contribute to the reduction of CO2 emissions from ships.

 Removing extraneous matter and polishing propellers

 Seaweed and crustaceans adhere to hulls and propellers, and result in increased propulsion resistance, which drops ship speed and increases fuel consumption.
 Ordinarily, antifouling paint is used on ship bottoms to prevent matter from adhering to the hull, but after the passage of time, organisms begin to adhere anyway, and underwater cleaning (UWC) is subsequently required.
 Extraneous matter adhering to propellers also limits propulsion efficiency, so propellers are polished as well.
 UWC results in a fuel-consumption savings of about 10%, and propeller polishing leads to a 1%-2% savings.
-These are some of the reasons why NYK actively maintains its ships.
+NYK is actively enhancing its ships to reduce GHGs and preserve biological diversity.